-The small home on a cottage opened 27 November 2010, although unable to accommodate all our members for presently only three members live on the farm, forming the skeleton required to function as a special home and rehabilitation centre to act as a model and example where families can come for training.
-Training is the base for our outreach and training programs, educating and enabling quadriplegics living on their own to empower themselves providing meaningful lives.
-Since our move to the farm in Lydenburg in November 2010, Ama Wheelies have proudly created awareness of the plight of the quadriplegics.
-Our quadriplegic home is the first of its kind in the entire Mpumalanga Province; and proposed to accommodate 16 individuals and reach another 29 with out home based outreach providing much needed help in the province.
+Doors opened 27 November 2010, although unable to accommodate all our members the home forms the skeleton required to function as a special home and rehabilitation centre; act as a model and example where families can come for training.
+Training is the base for our outreach and rehabilitation programs, educating and enabling quadriplegics living on their own to empower themselves to live meaningful lives.

 A feature of Ama Wheelies is that these disabled individuals take care of themselves!
-Situated outside Lydenburg, No 6 Langdraai on Farm Rietfontein outside Lydenburg, here in RURAL MPUMALANGA, you can observe the hard work these DISADVANTAGED poor and DISABLED individuals are doing and why you need to help them get started with capital requirements!
+Situated outside Lydenburg, No 6 Langdraai on Farm Rietfontein outside Lydenburg, here in RURAL MPUMALANGA, you can observe the hard work these YOUNG individuals are doing and why you need to help them get started with capital requirements!

 The new home developed by Ama Wheelies, offers quadriplegics and paraplegic's accommodation, work and sports opportunities.
-The province of Mpumalanga doesn't have wheelchair basketball; wheelchair rugby and athletics teams, and soon the Ama Wheelies sports team could represent the province!
-Amos Nkosi was proudly elected Mpumalanga Disabled Sportsman of the Year 2012 and 16 February 2013, Amos again won bronze during 45km's in wheelchair race.
+The province of Mpumalanga doesn't have wheelchair basketball; wheelchair rugby and athletics teams, and soon Ama Wheelies sports team could represent the province!
+Amos Nkosi was proudly elected Mpumalanga Disabled Sportsman of the Year 2012.

 Ama Wheelies is concerned with a holistic approach in its service delivery, caring for the spinal injured, as well as the caregivers for families.
 The focus of Ama Wheelies is to create a homely atmosphere for quadriplegics, in which they can express themselves to the utmost of their capabilities and live a normal life.